Jomal Williams

-Jomal Evans Williams (born 28 April 1994) is a Trinidadian professional footballer who plays as a winger for Primera División club Once Deportivo and the Trinidad and Tobago national team.
+Jomal Evans Williams (born 28 April 1994) is a Trinidadian professional footballer who plays as a winger for Primera División club Isidro Metapán and the Trinidad and Tobago national team.

 Williams' professional career began with W Connection in his native Trinidad and Tobago, where he made his first-team debut in 2011, at the age of 17.
 During his time with the Savonetta Boys, the team won the TT Pro League title and the FA Trophy during the 2013–14 season.
 After his fifth season with W Connection, in 2016, he signed his first overseas professional contract with Mexican club Murciélagos.

 He is a Trinidad and Tobago international having made his debut in March 2015.
 Williams has participated in one minor tournament after representing the Soca Warriors in the 2015 Pan American Games.

 Early life

 Williams was born on 28 April 1994 in Port of Spain, Trinidad and Tobago.
 Jomal started playing football at the age of seven with local youth club Trendsetter Hawks at the Queen's Park Savannah.